Wall Street ticks higher as hot US inflation cools further - KESQ

 AP Business Writers

-NEW YORK (AP) — Wall Street closed higher Thursday after a report showed inflation slowed again last month, bolstering hopes the Federal Reserve may take it easier on the economy through smaller hikes to interest rates.
+NEW YORK (AP) — Wall Street is drifting higher Thursday after a report showed inflation slowed again last month, bolstering hopes the Federal Reserve may take it easier on the economy through smaller hikes to interest rates.

 The nation’s painfully high inflation has been at the center of Wall Street’s wild movements for more than a year.
 Recently, stocks have been rising and bond yields have been falling on hopes inflation’s cooldown from a summertime peak may get the Federal Reserve to ease off its barrage of rate hikes.
 Such increases can stifle inflation, but they do so by slowing the economy and risk causing a recession.
 They also hurt investment prices.